DrewChambs/etch-a-sketch/README.md

 •	Author - Andrew Chambers
 •	Website - andrewchambersweb.com

 # Overview

 # The challenge

 Users should be able to:
-•	Play a round of games until the winner has 5 wins
+•	Play a round of games until the winner is declared after 5 wins

 # Screenshot

 # Link
 https://drewchambs.github.io/etch-a-sketch/